 - 1. DSA The Dental Sedation Assistant Permit is a way to formalize the skills and training that oral and maxillofacial surgical assistants possess.
-It is provided by Dental Board of California and is similar to 21 years of service to CALAOMS. a Registered Dental Assistant (RDA) or Registered Dental Hygienist (RDH) license.
-To obtain a DSA CALAOMS has a dedicated and hardworking group of Board permit, assistants must complete didactic and clinical training.
+It is provided by Dental Board of California and is similar to a Registered Dental Assistant (RDA) or Registered Dental Hygienist (RDH) license.
+To obtain a DSA permit, assistants must complete didactic and clinical training.
 Didactic learning can be accomplished through CALAOMS's OMSA course.
 For clinical hours, assistants can be trained in the office by the OMS.
-Currently, this can only be performed if your an instructor as recognized by the Dental Board of for 2024.
-California following an application and review process.
+Currently, this can only be performed if your office is "converted" to a training center, and you are an instructor as recognized by the Dental Board of California following an application and review process.
 Alternatively, you can send assistants to an existing training center.
 We have complied resources to help in credentialing your office into a training center.
 Please contact CALAOMS Headquarters and our staff can help with your application.
 But you must take the initiative.
-We encourage all members to Ashok Veeranki, DDS, FACS, FICD make it a goal for next year to become a DSA instructor and get your surgical assistants DSA permitted.
-This is one way to help protect our OMS anesthesia team model. - 2.
-Community Outreach California CareForce (CCF) is CALAOMS's charitable arm.
+We encourage all members to make it a goal for next year to become a DSA instructor and get your surgical assistants DSA permitted.
+This is one way to help protect our OMS anesthesia team model. - Community Outreach California CareForce (CCF) is CALAOMS's charitable arm.
 CCF has been doing well in their outreach and were successful in raising funds and planning many clinics in remote areas of the state where the need for medical, dental, and vision care is high.
 Please consider either donating to this organization or volunteering one day or weekend per year to help patients in need of excellent care that only OMSs can provide.
 In a recent clinic in Ukiah, the clinic fell short of OMS volunteers.
 Please mark your calendar for any upcoming CCF clinics that you might be able to help with.
 We hope to see robust participation by our members.